vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/theme-color.md

 You can disable it by setting the theme field’s `themeConfig.themeColor` to `false`.

+## Accent Color

+The first color of the theme color is the default accent color, you need to set it with `$accentColor` in `.vuepress/styles/palette.styl`.

 ## Custom color

 You need to configure `themeConfig.themeColor` in the format `colorname1: colorvalue, colorname2: colorvalue, ... }`: